Positive Representations of Split Real Simply-laced Quantum Groups: Explicit expression of positive representations

-On the other hand, the number of terms can go really bad if we choose $w_0$ badly, due to the transformation rule which produces new terms exponentially.
-For example, if we choose $w_0$ of the form so that the action of $E_i$ are all simple except the action of $E_2$ for Type $D_n$ or $E_3$ for type $E_n$, then compared with the table above, we obtain for example, 1043 terms for $E_6$, 77565 terms for $E_7$, and over 1 million terms for $E_8$ for the action of $E_3$. \end{Rem}
+This even happens, for example, in the case of type $A_3$ with $\bii=(132132)$.
+Therefore we see that the quantization rule $(2u)\mapsto [2u]$ holds only in the initial setup described previously, and it is not always true in general. \end{Rem} \begin{Rem} The number of terms can get really large if the choice for the reduced word of $\bii$ is not optimal, due to the transformation rule which produces new terms exponentially.
+For example, in type $D_n$ or $E_n$, if we choose $w_0$ of the form where $w_{A_{n-2}}$ is the standard subword of type $A_{n-2}$, so that the actions of the generators are all very simple except the action of $E_i$ corresponding to the branch point of the Dynkin diagram, then compared with Table 1, we obtain e.g. 1043 terms for $E_6$, 77565 terms for $E_7$, and over 1 million terms for $E_8$ for the action of the generator $E_3$. \end{Rem}